-Year 11 Theme and activity based learning focussing on fitness and training, tactics and strategies and leadership and teamwork Year 10 Game based learning and technique refinement with a focus on more advanced tactics and strategies appropriate to the progress made at KS3 Year 9 Development of core and advanced kills with a focus on tactics and strategies to ensure effective performance Year 8 Refine core and motor skills to increase consistency, control and accuracy Year 7 Fundamental motor skills, core skills, introduction to games
+Year 11 Theme and activity based learning focussing on fitness and training, tactics and strategies, leadership and teamwork Year 10 Game based learning and technique refinement with a focus on more advanced tactics and strategies appropriate to the progress made at KS3 Year 9 Development of core and advanced practical knowledge with a greater focus on tactics and strategies to ensure effective performance Year 8 Refine motor knowledge to increase consistency, control and accuracy.
+Begin to develop a deeper knowledge of tactics strategies and composition.
+Year 7 Development of fundamental motor knowledge core, introduction to games and their rules, tactics, strategies and composition